Back to Blog

 • 5-10 screens with standard UI components

-• User registration and login (email/phone)
+• User registration and login (email or phone)

 • Basic content display and navigation